omerasikoglu/omerasikoglu/README.md

 >I'm a indie game developer which is using **Unity** and **C#** actively.

 **:four_leaf_clover: What are you doing recently?**
->I'm currently joined **Rollic & oFON Hyper-Casual Mobile Game Development Bootcamp**. _Making new friends and sailing on new adventures.._
+>I'm recently joined **Rollic & oFON Hyper-Casual Mobile Game Development Bootcamp**. _Making new friends and sailing on new adventures.._

 **:rainbow: What is your achievements?**
 >- I graduated **Sakarya University Computer Engineering Department** _in 2020._